 Ultimate responsibility for liquidity risk management rests with the board of directors, which has established an appropriate liquidity risk management framework for the management of the Company's short-term, medium-term and long-term funding and liquidity management requirements.
 The Company manages liquidity risk by maintaining adequate reserves, banking facilities and reserve borrowing facilities, by continuously monitoring forecast and actual cash flows, and by matching the maturity profiles of financial assets and liabilities.
-The Company also discounts its bills receivable from the trade receivables.
-Further the interest rate on such bill discounting ranges between 9%-10% p.a.
+The Company also discounts its bills receivable to Non-Banking Financial Institution.